Current Size: 100%

 Employers commonly have policies designed to restrict the use of company email systems.
 You should look in the staff handbook for the terms of the IT Equipment Policy where you work.

-However, some of your emails should not be accessed by your employer.
+Some of your emails should not be accessed by your employer, even if you send them using a work email.
 For example, your employer should not open emails that are clearly marked as private, or emails where you were preparing for a disciplinary or grievance hearing and consulting with the person who will be accompanying you.
 But even with emails clearly marked, say, 'Personal' or 'Union business', in practice, there is always a risk that the communication will be intercepted, so it is 'better to be safe than sorry'.